 New-AzManagementGroup

-This is an excellent PowerShell cmdlet that can help you to quickly create a management group in a span of seconds.
+This is an excellent PowerShell cmdlet that can help you to create a management group in seconds quickly.

 Syntax